mako-framework/docs/02_routing_and_controllers/01_routing.md

 ### Route groups

-Route groups are usefull when you have a set of groups with the same constraints and filters.
+Route groups are usefull when you have a set of routes with the same constraints and middleware.

 	$options =
 	[

-		'before'    => 'cache.read',
-		'after'     => 'cache.write',
+		'middlware' => 'cache',
 		'when'      => ['id' => '[0-9]+'],
 		'namespace' => 'app\controllers',
 	];